lancerkind/webapp-devops-aws/Readme.md

     - AWS_ACCESS_KEY_ID
     - AWS_SECRET_ACCESS_KEY
     - (Optional) AWS_REGION if not provided as an input
+    - TF_SSH_PUBLIC_KEY  ← used to inject your SSH public key into Terraform

 How to run:
 1. Push this repository to GitHub and configure the secrets above.